 “I think it’s so important to balance academics with all of the events on campus,” Molly said.

-“I treasured the opportunity to be a student adviser and mentor first year students,” Molly said.
+“I treasured the opportunity to be a student advisor and mentor first year students,” Molly said.
 “It was a great way for me to build on my leadership skills.”

 From 2016-17, Molly held the Newman Civic Fellowship from Campus Compact, a fellowship for civically minded students.
 As a result, she had the opportunity to travel to Boston for the inaugural national gathering, which she describes as an incredible leadership experience.